Skip to content

 Virginia has several Adult & Teen Challenge centers, each with slightly different focuses and capacities.

-Adult & Teen Challenge of Virginia (Fredericksburg and other locations) operates residential programs for men and women across the state.
-Their model follows the national Teen Challenge curriculum with a strong emphasis on discipleship, work therapy, and reintegration.
+Adult & Teen Challenge of Virginia (ATCVA), based in the Fredericksburg area, operates residential programs with a strong emphasis on discipleship, work therapy, and reintegration.

-Blue Ridge Teen Challenge and other regional centers provide additional options depending on location and specific needs.
+Other regional centers, including Teen Challenge Richmond and Eastern Appalachian Teen Challenge, provide additional options depending on location and specific needs.

 Each center operates somewhat independently, with its own staff, culture, and capacity.
 What works for one family may not fit another.
 That's why we encourage families to ask questions, visit when possible, and trust the Holy Spirit's leading alongside practical research.

-For a fuller picture of Teen Challenge options across the state, visit our Teen Challenge Virginia overview.
+For a fuller picture of Teen Challenge options across the state, see our Teen Challenge Virginia overview, and if you're still sorting out what "faith-based" even covers, our guide to faith-based recovery programs lays out the different kinds.

 How SVTC Helps Families Navigate This